Hodge cohomology on blow-ups along subvarieties: Introduction

-Moreover, we show that, in the above diagram, the first and fourth column morphisms are isomorphic and the second one is injective.
+are isomorphisms, proved in Theorem \ref{key-tech-prop} as an important property of relative Hodge sheaves, and the second one is injective (Lemma \ref{injective-lem}).
 Hence, the third one is injective by the Four Lemma.
-Finally, Theorem \ref{mainthm} follows from the basic homological algebra and the projective bundle formula of Hodge cohomology of locally free sheaves.
+Finally, Theorem \ref{mainthm} follows from basic homological algebra and the projective bundle formula of Hodge cohomology of locally free sheaves.